top of page

 Using MSP principles allows:

-• proportionality without loss of rigour
+• Proportionality without loss of rigour

-• consistency without bureaucracy
+• Consistency without bureaucracy

-• and clarity regardless of scale
+• Clarity regardless of scale

-4.3 Stronger Investment and Prioritisation Decisions
+4.3 Stronger Investment Decisions

 When AI business cases are developed consistently:

-• initiatives can be compared on a like-for-like basis
+• Initiatives can be compared on a like-for-like basis

-• prioritisation becomes transparent and defensible
+• Prioritisation becomes transparent and defensible

 This is particularly important where multiple AI initiatives are competing for limited investment.

-4.4 Better Foundation for Delivery and Benefits Realisation
+4.4 Better Foundation for Delivery

 An MSP-aligned business case does not end at approval.